SixuanChen/UpdatingLocalGlobal_MazeNavigation/README.md

 5. Feedback
 # Demo

-### You can read the instruction.html for VGFL and download Maze_task_demo_VGFL.html to play the experiment Varied Global Fixed Local condition.
-### You can read the instruction.html for FGVL and download Maze_task_demo_FGVL.html to play the experiment Fixed Global Varied Local condition.
+### You can download the git repo through git clone.
+Please read the instruction page before you play the demo.